dunghoilyd01/linux-guide-split-audio-ports/README.md

 Active Port: analog-output-headphones
 ```

-As we can see, there is only one audio sink that can play audio on the two outputs individually (yours may vary)
+As we can see, there is only one audio sink `alsa_output.pci-0000_00_1f.3.analog-stereo` that can play audio on the two ports `analog-output-speaker analog-output-headphones` individually (yours may vary)

 ## 2 disable Headphone jack detection for speakers